anushkadewoolkar1/Zelda/Sprint2/Collision/ReadMeForCollision.txt

 	examines the types of the colliding objects and calls the appropriate collision handler.

 ### TODO:
-- Implement IGameObject interface for each game object (enemy i think is the only one not implemented, also probably the level to so link cant walk out of the map)
+- Implement IGameObject interface for each game object (enemy and item is the only one not implemented i think, also probably Level too so link cant walk out of the map)

 - Complete Response Logic for each collision handler

-- We need to integrate the collision detection and response into the game’s main update loop.
+- Need to integrate the collision detection and response into the game’s main update loop.

-- We might need to add additional collision handlers (Link vs. enemy collisions, enemy vs. enemy)
+- Need to add additional collision handlers (Link vs. enemy collisions, enemy vs. enemy)